Probate

 Even if you are doing the work personally, if a problem crops up, you can seek legal advice on that particular problem.

-One of the common problems when using a lawyer to do all of the work is the apparent lack of communication.
+Apart from cost, one of the common problems when using a lawyer to do all of the work is the apparent lack of communication.
 Lawyers should do their best to minimise this, but inevitably things can take time, especially when waiting to hear from the tax man or from big financial institutions.
 If you feel you have not heard from your lawyer for a while, we encourage you to phone or call in to see how things are going.

 If you would like to talk about particular circumstances and the best way forward, please contact us.